Near-critical dimers and massive SLE: Convergence of massive LERW on the triangular lattice

-As $t\rightarrow 0$ the second term $W_{st}-sW_t$ converges to $0$ in probability uniformly in $t$.
-Since $\Omega$ is an open set and hence also contains an open set around the line from $x$ to $y$ this implies that $P_{x,y}(t)$ converges to $1$. \end{proof}
+As $t\rightarrow 0$ the second term $W_{st}-sW_t$ converges to $0$ in probability uniformly in $s$.
+Since $\Omega$ is an open set and hence also contains an open set around the line from $x$ to $y$ this implies that $P_{x,y}(t)$ converges to $1$.
+Continuity in $t>0$ easily follows from the fact that as $t \to t_0>0$, the law of a Brownian bridge of duration $t$ (suitably extended or restricted) converges weakly for the uniform topology to that of a Brownian bridge of duration $t_0$, the portmanteau theorem, and the fact that a Brownian bridge of duration $t_0$ has probability zero to hit the boundary without leaving the domain $\Omega$. \end{proof}

 It is also useful to recall the following elementary estimate which can be obtained e.g. by Stirling's approximation (or from computing the Fourier transform): \begin{lem} Let $x^\delta$ and $y^\delta\in\delta\mathbb T$ be sequences of lattice points.
 Then there exists a constant $C< \infty$ independent of $x^\delta,y^\delta,\delta$ and $n$ such that